dantekasper/DanteEmery/README.md

 - 👋 Hi, I’m @DanteEmery
-- 👀 I’m interested in ... python development
+- 👀 I’m interested in ...
+Python and Data Science
-- 🌱 I’m currently learning ... django web framework
+- 🌱 I’m currently learning ...
+Basic Python and Django Web Framework
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... dkvirtual3@gmail.com